ecmwf/climetlab/docs/contributing/grib.rst

   content.
 Using this index allows partial read of local files, and merging of mutliple GRIB sources.

-This can be performed using ``cml.load_source("directory", "my/dir")``.
+This can be performed using ``cml.load_source("indexed-directory", "my/dir")``.
 To allow fast access to the data in the directory, CliMetLab relies on an index.
-If the index has not been created already, CliMetLab will create one (see GRIB indexing below).
+Note that the index must have been created on this directory, CliMetLab will create one (see GRIB indexing below).

 Writing GRIB files